The Hochschild Complex of a Finite Tensor Category: The Hochschild complex of a finite tensor category

 In \cite{shimizu} a version of Hochschild cohomology of a finite Abelian linear category is proposed using the category of right exact endofunctors.
 Hochschild homology is then defined indirectly using the Nakayama functor and a dualization.
 Due to the strong finiteness conditions in \cite{shimizu}, all these definitions are equivalent on their common domain of definition.

-Definition~\ref{defhochschildcomplex} is of course made in such a way that, if $\cat{C}$ is a \emph{finite category}, i.e.\ a linear category given by finite-dimensional modules over some finite-dimensional algebra $A$, then $\lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ is just equivalent to the ordinary Hochschild chains on $A$ with coefficients in the $A$-bimodule $A$.
+Consider Definition~\ref{defhochschildcomplex} in the case that $\cat{C}$ is a \emph{finite category}, i.e.\ a linear Abelian category with finite-dimensional morphism spaces, enough projectives, and finitely many isomorphism classes of simple objects subject to the condition that every object has finite length.
+A linear category is finite if and only if it is linearly equivalent to the category of finite-dimensional modules over a finite-dimensional algebra, see e.g.\ \cite[Proposition~1.4]{dss}.
+If $\cat{C}$ is finite, i.e.\ given by finite-dimensional modules over some finite-dimensional algebra $A$, then $\lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ is just equivalent to the ordinary Hochschild chains on $A$ with coefficients in the $A$-bimodule $A$.

 Since the categories we are interested in will all be of that type, one might ask why it is necessary to consider the complex $\lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ when it is just equivalent to the Hochschild complex of some algebra.
-The answer is that just knowing that $\lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ is equivalent to a Hochschild complex of \emph{some} algebra is often not very helpful because this presentation in terms of an algebra might be non-canonical; in some sense it corresponds to a choice of coordinates.
-As a consequence, constructions performed on $\lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ might not have direct counterpart for the Hochschild complex of the randomly chosen algebra (in other cases they might have, but those constructions might be a lot more complicated).
+The answer is that just knowing that $\lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ is equivalent to the Hochschild complex of \emph{some} algebra is often not very helpful because this presentation in terms of an algebra might be non-canonical; in some sense it corresponds to a choice of coordinates.
+As a consequence, constructions performed on $\lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ might not have a direct counterpart for the Hochschild complex of the randomly chosen algebra (in other cases they might have, but those constructions might be a lot more complicated).
 This is especially problematic when the category has more structure (tensor product, braiding, ribbon twist).
 This additional structure might not be reflected on the algebra.
 Since the main goal of this article is to investigate the additional structure which is present on $ \lint^{X\in \Proj \cat{C}} \cat{C}(X,X)$ when $\cat{C}$ is a monoidal category or braided monoidal category (possibly with more structure or properties), using Definition~\ref{defhochschildcomplex} is justified.

 Before proceeding let us recall some standard notions from the theory of linear monoidal categories: A \emph{$k$-linear monoidal category} is a monoidal category with $k$-linear monoidal product.
 In a \emph{rigid} $k$-linear monoidal category every object $X \in \cat{C}$ has a left dual $X^\vee$ and a right dual ${^\vee \!
 X}$.
 These give us the natural adjunction isomorphisms